What Business Major are You Interested In?

 Public relations specialists and managers have the important role of shaping the public’s impression of a firm and becoming the main point of communication between management and the press when there are important updates.
 This can include crafting media releases and social media programs to maintain a certain brand image, sharing new product developments, and managing crisis communication.

-• Content Marketing Specialist/Manager
+• Marketing Specialist/Manager

 Content marketing specialists and managers must bridge storytelling and data analysis throughout their careers.
 Their main focus is to create, maintain, and improve a firm’s digital marketing footprint.
 This involves understanding the firm’s customer base, as well as analyzing how to capitalize on any differences in the way that consumers interact with the firm online compared to in-person interactions.